4. Actions: the model

 // will be injected if the controller has defined a method for this attribute

-// may come from the URL fields if a String-to-attribute-type converter exists
+// can come from the URL fields if a String --> type converter exists for the attribute

-// otherwise, it is constructed using the default constructor
+// otherwise is built with the default constructor

-// then the model attributes are initialized with the GET or POST parameters
+// then the model attributes are initialized with the parameters of GET or POST

 // the final result will be part of the model produced by the action